History & Overview Annual Report President's Pages Center News Community Affairs Code of Conduct

 Herb-Drug Interactions

-Supplements / Diet: IP6 has been reported to bind calcium, iron, magnesium, zinc, and copper in the stomach and reduce their bioavailability although conflicting data exist.
+Mineral supplements: Phytic acid can bind with calcium, iron, magnesium, and zinc in the stomach and reduce their bioavailability (17).

 References